Thursday, November 10, 2011

 "NUTS!"

 After The Battle of the Bulge, it is doubtful many Germans thought they could win the war.
 It was just a matter of time before their inevitable defeat.
 Did Germany stop fighting?
 Hardly!
 Did German soldiers stop committing atrocities?
 HARDLY!
-Howard came upon a place where the Germans had burnt a barn full of civilians.
+Howard's company came upon a place where the Germans had burnt a barn full of civilians.
 They were too difficult to move as swiftly as the Americans were advancing.
 The Americans had seen the smoke rising for days.

 Today the world still has little trouble starting a war, and we seem no better at ending them, either.